Call4Cloud | MMP-C | Autopilot | Device Preparation

 Please Note: This Autopilot.dll screenshot is taken from the July 26 build!

-As shown above, a lot of important information.
-The OfflineDeviceId is something I guess I need to explain in a future blog.
+As shown above, there is a lot of important information.
+I guess I need to explain the OfflineDeviceId in a future blog.

 5. Comparing the Autopilot.Dlls

-Where to begin comparing those Autopilot DLL files because even the new Autopilot.dll file is 150% bigger than the original?
+Where should I begin comparing those Autopilot DLL files, even though the new Autopilot.dll file is 150% bigger than the original?

 Image